cees3/vistawound/_posts/2025-07-17-wound-care-at-home.md

 ---
 layout: post
-title: "Wound Care at Home: A Guide for Tulsa Families"
+title: "For Patients & Families"
 date: 2025-07-17
-breadcrumb-title: Family
+breadcrumb-title: For Patients & Families
 categories: [For Patients & Families]
 author: Vista Wound Specialists
 blog-description: "At Vista Wound Specialists, we understand these challenges because we believe that high-quality medical care should fit into your life, not disrupt it.
 We were founded on a simple idea bring trustworthy, expert at-home wound care to families across Tulsa and Northeast Oklahoma, so your loved one can heal with dignity, right where they belong."